joinbox/guidelines/styleguide/RESTful.md

 # GET /Joinbox/RESTful/Style/Guide

-This styleguide describes how RESTful Services should be designed at joinbox.
-The target is to be able to make most services as simple available to other services and apps as possible.
+This styleguide describes how RESTful Services should be designed.
+The target is to make the services available to other services and apps as simple as possible.
 Because of this it is very important all services use the same headers, parameters, encodings, methods and wokrflows.

-Many of the specifications described below will be handled by parts of the ee framework.
+Much of the functionality will be handled by the ee framework.

 ## Naming